How Google Updates Search Results

-How Google finds and crawls your site
+How Google Finds and crawls your site

 1. Analyze Your Indexing History

-If you’re looking to find out how long it will take for Google to notice changes you’ve made to your site, and to then reflect these as ranking adjustments, then the answer is: Whenever your site is crawled and reindexed by Google.
+If you’re looking to find out how long it will take for Google to notice changes you’ve made to your site, and to reflect these as ranking adjustments, then the answer is: Whenever your site is crawled and reindexed by Google.

 2. Google Indexing Factors

 From my experience, factors that contribute to quicker crawling and indexing revolve around the following:

 - Domain authority: Score (on a 100-point scale) developed by Moz that predicts how well a website will rank on search engines.

 - Page authority: Score (on a 100-point scale) developed by Moz that predicts how well a specific page will rank on search engines.